+10. Decisions

-10. Decisions of a committee are to be by a majority of votes, and where voting is equal, the chairperson, in addition to his or her original vote, has a casting vote.
+Decisions of a committee are to be by a majority of votes, and where voting is equal, the chairperson, in addition to his or her original vote, has a casting vote.

-Co-opting.
+11. Co-opting

-11. A committee may co-opt persons to attend any of its meetings for the purpose of assisting or advising it with respect to any matter with which it is dealing, but a co-opted person is not entitled to vote and shall not be counted for the purpose of constituting a quorum.
+A committee may co-opt persons to attend any of its meetings for the purpose of assisting or advising it with respect to any matter with which it is dealing, but a co-opted person is not entitled to vote and shall not be counted for the purpose of constituting a quorum.

-Establishment of Sub-committees.
+12. Establishment of Sub-committees

-12. A committee may establish a sub-committee to assist in the performance of its functions and may co-opt to serve on any such sub-committee, any person whose assistance and advice the committee considers necessary for the purpose for which the sub-committee is established.
+A committee may establish a sub-committee to assist in the performance of its functions and may coopt to serve on any such sub-committee, any person whose assistance and advice the committee considers necessary for the purpose for which the sub-committee is established.

-Passed in the House of Assembly this 7th day of September, 1999.
+Passed the House of Representatives on the 10th day of November, 2008.